m11404/BBDResultBrute/Readme.md

 # What ?
 Simple Script which can be used to brute force to get results from Babu Banarasi Das University website.

+It can also be used to get results even when site is slow during result time because of known facts.

 # How
 The script exploits following facts
 - Page doesn't has proper validation for Full Student Name and Full Mother's name.